 Back protection and protector vests

 In addition to head injuries, injuries to the back and the spine are a serious risk for mountain bikers.
 And, falling over the handlebars can lead to an unpleasant impact, pain and danger to your body.
 However, whilst wearing a body armour, it’ll absorb the energy of the fall thanks to the cushioning foam padding.
 Now, let’s take a look at the different models: some feature a lightweight design and are meant to be worn under a bike shirt or MTB jacket.
 Others are rather breathable softshell vests that are equipped with a removable protector in the back area.
 In addition, there are some body armours that are designed with a hard outer shell (“turtle design”) and others that are rather soft and flexible.
-Plus, designs featuring solid plastic can prevent your back from “overstretching” and can protect you against sharp-edged stones and roots.
-Also, softer designs ensure great comfort and are suitable for daily use.
+Plus, designs with solid plastic can prevent your back from “overstretching” and can protect you against sharp-edged stones and roots.
+Softer designs are comfortable and are suitable for daily use.

 Protective jackets provide the best possible upper body protection.
-They’re equipped with both cushioning parts and hard caps and not only protect the complete arms, including elbows, forearms and shoulders but also the back, chest and ribs.
+They’re equipped with both cushioning parts and hard caps and not only protect the complete arms, including elbows, forearms and shoulders, but also the back, chest and ribs.
 Typically, these protective jackets are worn directly over a breathable functional shirt, so that the jacket fits as snug as possible.
-And, mountain bikers typically like to pull on a breezy donwhill jersey over the jacket.
-Also, thanks to their design, the other protectors cannot slip and will always fit perfectly.
+Mountain bikers typically like to pull on a breezy donwhill jersey over the jacket.
+Thanks to their design, the other protectors cannot slip and will always fit perfectly.
 So, this comprehensive protection will provide you with maximum safety during dangerously speedy descents and falls.